mdaeron/InterCarb/README.md

 ## To do

++ Check that all undocumented figures have captions
-+ Add captions to the undocumented figures
++ Add N to Table 3